mindylindsey/art-of-agility/docs/scrum/user-story.md

 ---

 # User Stories and Tasks
-A user story is a description of the feature that needs to be developed, including the type of user for the feature and how/why they will use the feature.
+A user story is a description of the feature that needs to be developed, including the type of user for which the feature is to be designed and how/why the feature will be used.
 The format of a user story is often in the format:

 _As a type of user, I want this functionality, so that I can do this._

 Larger user stories (known as epics) are too large to be delivered within a sprint.
-During the lifecycle of the project, these epic user stories are broken down into story units that can be completed during a sprint.
+During the lifecycle of the project, these epics are broken down into story units that can be completed during a sprint.
 The process of breaking down user stories and making sure that the user stories are prioritized correctly is referred to as backlog grooming.